Z4rkal/Hello-Http-Server/README.md

-This will be a basic http server, still under construction
+This is just a simple http server that responds to GET requests with 'Hello World'